 - Bought a domain on GoDaddy for $0.99.
 Pro-tip: don’t overthink your domain name.
 It really matters less than you think:

 “A common pitfall is people over-thinking their name when they’ve made no profit.
 People just want the solution and could care less what you’re called.”
 [Source]

-- Created a very simple guerilla landing page (you can do it in WordPress or MailerLite in less than half an hour!)
-Again, don’t overthink the landing page design.
+- Created a very simple guerilla landing page (you can do it in WordPress or MailerLite in less than half an hour!
+Once you have a proof of concept you can outsource proper website development to a real webmaster) Again, don’t overthink the landing page design.
 Simply choose one of the templates, which are already designed for particular industries.